metamn/react/content/blog/on-design-systems-3/index.md

 The buzzwords need to connect with user interfaces, and web user interface technologies like HTML, CSS and Javascript.

-It takes a journey from user interfaces to consistent UIs &mdash; almost a dozen of steps, each step further clarifying the process.
+It takes a journey from user interfaces to consistent UIs &mdash; almost a dozen of steps, each step further elaborating the process.

 ![UI1](ui1.png)